pyOpenSci/lessons/clean-modular-code/clean-code-present.md

 ## Modularize your code

-Functions:
-* make code more robust and testable
-* make code easier to test and maintain
+Functions make code easier to read, test, and maintain.

 ```{code-cell} ipython3
 ---